isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-dryer-kill-bed-bugs.markdown

  a few of the bed bugs' colonies.
 4. Location and
 [transportation of bed](https://pestpolicy.com/do-bed-bugs-have-wings/)
-bugs-infested clothes.
+bugs-infestedÂ clothes.
 Whether you are hiring or owning a dry cleaning machine.
-5. The prevailing electricity cost per unit.
-Putting these into place, you will be able to estimate what you need to pay.
+5. The prevailing electricity cost per unit.Â Putting these into place, you will be able to estimate what you need to pay.
 - However, if you are hiring for the nuclear family dry cleaning, it may cost you about 30 dollars per loading.
 - Nevertheless, this may drop drastically to 5 dollars per loading in case you own a dry cleaner.
 ## How to maintain your dryer